8 Best Cordless Screwdrivers (Save Time and Energy)

 Maneuverability

-Maneuverability is an essential factor when choosing an electric screwdriver.
+Maneuverability is an important factor when choosing an electric screwdriver.
 Several forms of screwdrivers are available including inline, fixed pistol grip, and variable grip models.

 • Inline electric screwdrivers resemble the look and feel of a manual screwdriver, but function the same as any other electric model.
 Caution does have to be practiced in using an inline screwdriver, due to its straight grip.
 If your hands or the grip of the screwdriver are wet, or the speed or torque is too high, the screwdriver can easily slip from your grasp.